Advantec-Global-Services-Inc/Website/contact.md

 ---
-layout: content
+layout: contact
-title: Contact Advantec
+title: Ready to talk?
-tagline: blah blah blah blah
+tagline: "How can we help you?
+Let's build a customized solution that meets all of your needs."
 permalink: /contact/
 ---